 Complaint: “I’m glad you’re home.
 But, the last hour has been hard on me.
 I get scared when you’re running late and don’t let me know.
 Can we agree that we won’t do that to each other?”

 Criticism: “Well, you’re finally home…an hour late.
 You do your job.
 But, you can’t even show me the courtesy you would show one of your customers if you were running late.
 You’re selfish, self-centered, and never think of me.”

-Don’t worry to much if this example of criticism strikes a familiar tone for you.
+Don’t worry too much if this example of criticism strikes a familiar tone for you.
 A smattering of critical exchanges is common in marital relationships.
 But, criticism does leave your partner feeling rejected and hurt, which easily leads to a reciprocal negative response and the possibility of increased frequency of criticism between the two of you.
-And, if criticism become pervasive, it leads to the other more toxic negative interaction patterns.
+And, if criticism becomes pervasive, it leads to other more toxic negative interaction patterns.